Search Ask the Dietitian

 Positions for dietitians in some areas are tight due to the fact that dietitians tend to stay close to home or college as many have families.
 Before you spend the time educating yourself to become a registered dietitian, check with the sate dietetic association for job openings where you want to live.

 Lastly, you may want to check out beginning salaries for dietitians.
 Every few years, the Academy of Nutrition and Dietetics surveys its members regarding years of experience, area of practice and corresponding salary.
 The results of these salary surveys are published in the Journal of the Academy of Nutrition and Dietetics and should be available in the library of any college with a dietetics program or medical school.
-The last Compensation and Benefits Survey of the Dietetics Profession was published in 2011.
-Also check salary ranges by state.
+The last Compensation and Benefits Survey of the Dietetics Profession was published in 2013.
+Also check salary ranges.

 If you can answer this question, I would really appreciate it.
 I am 39 years old and have been studying nutrition in a Academy of Nutrition and Dietetics approved didactic program for the last two years.
 With the amount of competition there is in the RD (registered dietitian) program, in your opinion, am I too old?